Welcome friends!

 Have you read the news stories about the small South-East Asian country of Brunei deciding they should execute gay people if someone discovers them having sex with one another?
 Yes, indeed, and apparently by the medieval and rather tortuous method of execution known as “stoning” no less.
 Apparently it’s all meant to be based in Sharia, Islamic religious law.
 The intent of the authorities in adopting these draconian punishments at least according to government spokesperson Sultan Hassanal Bolkiah is to “see Islamic teachings in this country grow stronger.”
 According to a fellow named Mathew Woolfe, founder of a human rights group called The Brunei Project, one likely practical reason Brunei has decided to start murdering gay people right now is the country’s interest in “attracting more investment from the Muslim world, along with more Islamic tourists.”
 He opines this latest move “could be seen as one way of appealing to that market.”
 I’m not sure whether Mr. Woolfe had in mind Islamic tourists showing up specifically for the stonings, perhaps as part of some sort of public festival of torture and murder, think the worst of medieval Europe but with hummus on pita rather than beef on a stick, or whether he meant simply Islamic tourists would likely be more comfortable vacationing in a country that kills gay people.
 And by the way, it’s not just gay people up for the chop.
 The new law also involves killing people for “insult or defamation of the Prophet Muhammad.”
 Clearly the traditional American values of freedom of religion, freedom of conscience, and free speech have no place in an Islamic paradise like Brunei.
 I say paradise because according to the article I saw Brunei’s ruling royals possess a huge private fortunate and “its largely ethnic Malay residents enjoy generous state handouts and pay no taxes.”
 I’m imagining fat, lazy, spoiled, berobed people lolling about on divans and carpets smoking hashish and watching their servants being whipped, but of course I’ve never been there so I might be thinking of an old movie.
 What difference is it to me anyway?
 I don’t live in Brunei.
 I will certainly never travel to Brunei or really any other locale in the majority Islamic regions of the world.
 Ever.
 The vast gulf in our values and ethics precludes that possibility.
 I’d like to just laugh it all off the way one laughs off all the other peculiar things people in foreign climes get up to that have nothing to do with one personally.
 Unfortunately, one small step removed from what happens in ostensible devout Islamic Brunei is the awkward fact we have quite a few Muslims living here in the USA as well.
 Should we be worried?
 Well, yes and no. Let’s discuss.

 This is clearly one facet of a very major and serious problem.
 Here in the USA a great many people have a great deal of unease over Muslim immigration partly or more likely largely because of the obvious and indisputable fact that the values and ethics of the greater part of the Islamic world don’t align very closely or indeed at all with the traditional values and ethics of modern western democracies such as the USA.
 A common and entirely understandable sentiment is that most Muslims would probably feel much more comfortable and indeed much happier living someplace other than the USA.
 Indeed, moving to the USA seems rather a recipe for disaster or at least the production of some very, very confused and alienated young people.
 Yet perversely a certain number of Muslims insist upon immigrating to the USA, where of course we accept them into our society no matter the obvious potential and indeed likelihood of their holding and espousing views offensive to us because, well, that’s our way.
 Until they act upon their offensive views and peculiar ethics of course, say by murdering a gay person or blowing up a nightclub full of loose women or what have you, in which case we kill them or at least throw them in prison for what one hopes is a very, very long time.
 We have plenty of other people in this same general category, by the way.
 It’s not just Muslims.
-We have any number of domestic anti-democratic hate groups in this country and they’re all allowed to think and talk whatever rot they like until they act on their beliefs and kill or maim someone, in which case its the same deal: we either kill them or toss them in jail for what one hopes is a very, very long time.
+We have any number of domestic anti-democratic hate groups in this country and they’re all allowed to think and talk whatever rot they like until they act on their beliefs and kill or maim someone, in which case it’s the same deal: we either kill them or toss them in jail for what one hopes is a very, very long time.

 The American way of accepting this sort of problematic and challenging diversity must seem quite odd to our foreign friends as well as to some of our domestic blockheads who never got the memo so perhaps a few words of explanation may be in order.
 It involves maintaining a healthy realm of personal freedom.
 The presumption lying behind our approach is that what people say and profess to think does not always align very closely with what people actually do, particularly when the state and the law is involved.
 One may want to kill gay people, believe one’s ethics require one to kill gay people, and wish the state would, in fact, kill gay people, but when it comes to flouting the law of the land and murdering some random gay passersby on the street one may see things differently.